edinburgh-napier/set09121/lectures/lecture19.md

 ---

-## Step 1. -- Only process what you need to
+## Step 1 - Only process what you need to

 ---

 # Alive Flag

-- The first tactic we can use to improve processing is to flag if nothing should be processed.
+- The first tactic we can use to improve processing is to flag if processing something can be skipped.
 - An alive flag is a typical technique to indicate that an object should not be processed.
 - This can be extended into other parts of the system:
     - If entity in base for example.